Amitsharma-28/RFM-Analysis/README.md

 <p align="center"><img width="770" height="897" alt="Screenshot 2025-11-18 at 3 36 23 PM" src="https://github.com/user-attachments/assets/b956d2f7-3de8-4617-a677-10e6e388237d" /></p>

 - 46% (28 customers) in this segment made purchases more recently than 80% of the entire customer base.
-A further 38% (23 customers) purchased more recently than 60% of customers, and 16% (10 customers) purchased more recently than 40% of customers.
-The Best Customer segment is composed almost entirely of highly recent purchasers.
+38% (23 customers) purchased more recently than 60% of customers, and 16% (10 customers) purchased more recently than 40% of customers.
+The Best Customer segment is composed largely of highly recent purchasers.

 - 89% (54 customers) in this segment made purchases more frequently than 80% of the customer base, while the remaining 11% (7 customers) purchased more frequently than 60% of customers.
-The entire Best Customer segment consistently falls within the highest-frequency tiers, demonstrating strong loyalty and consistent engagement.
+The entire best customer segment consistently falls within the highest-frequency tiers, demonstrating strong loyalty and repeat buying behaviour.

-- 74% (45 customers) spend more than 80% of all customers, 25% (15 customers) spend more than 60% of customers, and 5% (1 customer) spend more than 40% of customers.
-The Best Customer segment is largely composed of high-value spenders who consistently fall within the upper monetary tiers of the entire customer base.
+- 74% (45 customers) in this segment spend more than 80% of all customers, 25% (15 customers) spend more than 60% of customers, and 5% (1 customer) spend more than 40% of customers.
+The best customer segment is largely composed of high-value spenders who  who generate a significant share of overall revenue.

 **Need Attention**